UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2_24.md

 ## Extra Fancy Aggregation

-You might have noticed that when we used `df.agg()`, we calculated the same 3 statistics for every column in the dataframe but we can calculate different statistics for different columns.
+You might have noticed that when we used `.agg()`, we calculated the same 3 statistics for every column in the dataframe but we can calculate different statistics for different columns.
 Let’s say we are concerned about the `max` and `min` calorie values, the